ririyad/rustlings/README.md

 ## Rust Exercises

-This is my own forked version of [rustlings](https://github.com/rust-lang/rustlings), I use it to track my progress.
+This is my own forked version of [rustlings](https://github.com/rust-lang/rustlings) which I use it to track my progress.

 ### Solving Steps